Raptors rout Warriors 130-77 for 2nd win in last 15 games

 TAMPA, Fla.
-(AP) — Pascal Siakam scored 36 points in three quarters and the Toronto Raptors routed the Golden State Warriors 130-77 Friday night, with the largest margin of victory in the NBA this season.
+(AP) — Pascal Siakam scored 36 points in three quarters on his 27th birthday, and the Toronto Raptors routed the Golden State Warriors 130-77 Friday night, with the largest margin of victory in the NBA this season.

 Toronto shot 53.4% in the game and won for just the second time in 15 games.

+“Losing is not fun, and anything that lifts us out of that is good,” said Siakam, who also had seven rebounds and five assists.
+“The hardest thing to do when you’re losing is to stay together, and that’s what we’ve been trying to do.
+Obviously, it’s just one game and we’ve got to get some wins in a row.”

 The Raptors pushed their lead to 61 points when Malachi Flynn hit a short jump shot with 6:29 remaining.

 Gary Trent Jr., who posted a career-high 31 points Wednesday in his fourth game with the Raptors, finished with 24 points and OG Anunoby added 21.
+Flynn put up 16 points, five rebounds and five assists in 31 minutes.

 The 53-point win was the biggest in the NBA this season, two points wider than the final margin of Dallas’ 124-73 win over the Los Angeles Clippers on Dec.
 27. The last time an NBA game was decided by more: Dec.
 8, 2018, when Boston beat Chicago 133-57.